 Still confused about the Thanksgiving menu?
 If you’re up for something traditional for Thanksgiving dinner, jazz it up with some dressings and stuffings.
-Gordon Ramsay’s holiday stuffing is the best one to try.
+This holiday stuffing is the best Gordon Ramsay recipe to try.
 It’s a delicious sausage stuffing with crispy cornbread dressing.
 It might have more ingredients.
 But, trust me!
 It’s a no-fuzz appetizer recipe.

 Try the recipe for Gordon Ramsay’s holiday stuffing and you’ll never switch back to boxed stuffing for Thanksgiving.
 This recipe is the one that I make for every Thanksgiving dinner.
 It has crispy cornbread, crunchy chestnuts, and a soft stuffing mixture of bread and sausage.
 You can have it with turkey, or any other meal.
 Make sure you don’t move the cornbread in the skillet until it’s crispy and brown.